VS-ETH/scinit/README.md

 [![Codecov status](https://img.shields.io/codecov/c/github/uubk/scinit/master.svg?style=popout)](https://codecov.io/gh/uubk/scinit)
 ![License](https://img.shields.io/github/license/uubk/scinit.svg?style=popout)

 A small init daemon for containers.
 Supervises multiple processes (optionally restarting them), forwards signals and handles capabilities.

 ## Why would I need this?
 Because in some environments, it might not be desireable to only run a single, non-root process per container.
 Some services might need eleveated permissions (e.g. `CAP_NET_RAW`) and maybe you have another deployment option besides Kubernetes that you need to support, so splitting every app into multiple containers is just not possible.

 ## Building
-You'll need CMake, libcap2, Boost::Program_Options, Boost::Signals2, Boost::Filesysten
+You'll need CMake, libcap2, Boost::Program_Options, Boost::Signals2,
-and yaml-cpp (and libutil and pthreads which should already be installed).
+Boost::Filesysten and yaml-cpp (and libutil and pthreads which should already be installed).
+Additionaly, if you build in debug mode (which is the default), you'll need lcov.
 On Debian:
 `apt install libcap-dev libyaml-cpp-dev libboost-all-dev cmake`.
 Afterwards, it's
 ```
 mkdir build
 cd build
 cmake ..
 make -j<nprocs>
 ```
+Other targets:
-If you like, you can additionally install clang, clang-tidy and clang-format to format the code and give you feedback, which is useful if you'd like to contribute patches.
+  * `make format`: If you like, you can additionally install clang, clang-tidy and clang-format to format the code and give you feedback, which is useful if you'd like to contribute patches.
+  * `make check` will run the test suite, skipping cases that require root
+  * `make cover` will run the test suite, using `lcov` to generate a readable coverage report.

 ## How to use
 You'll need to create a cinit configuration, a sample is shown below.: